This page contains statistics and analysis related to child poverty.

 The other alternative sources are not directly comparable with the official poverty estimates.

 Children in low income families local statistics

-These new experimental Official Statistics give the number (and proportion) of children living in low income families across Great Britain by local area.
+These new experimental Official Statistics give the number of children living in low income families across Great Britain by local area.
 The term 'low income' here refers to being below the poverty threshold.

 This is the first release of these statistics which have replaced DWP’s Children in out-of-work benefit households and HMRC’s Personal Tax Credits: Children in low income families local measure.
 The limitations of the former releases have been addressed and the new statistics provide a more coherent picture of children in low income families for both Relative and Absolute measures Before Housing Costs (BHC).

 The release covers data for the financial years 2014/15 to 2018/19 and is available for a range of local areas including Local Authority, ward and data zone level:

 This dashboard provides a selection of data available at local authority level that can be used to monitor child poverty and its drivers locally.
 The indicators presented in this dashboard cannot measure child poverty directly in the same way as the indicators used for the national child poverty targets set out in the Child Poverty (Scotland) Act 2017.
 Data to inform the national targets are from the Family Resources Survey and Understanding Society, which can only provide statistics at Scotland level.